-The only advantage of curing your eggs is that the eggs may last longer in the water and the eggs will last much longer in the fridge and freezer.
+The only advantage of curing your eggs is that the eggs may last longer in the water when fishing and the eggs that are cured will last much longer in the fridge and freezer.

 What Is The Best Way To Cure Roe?

-I have experimented with many different egg cures and the best roe cure and the only one that I would consider using now is a Sea Salt Cure.
+I have experimented with many different egg cures and the best roe cure and the only one that I would consider using now is a Sea Salt Roe Cure.
 I put my eggs in a bowl with salt and leave them there until they float.
 Once they all float they are ready to be used or stored.
 I don’t use chlorinated water if I don’t need to, I find river water or bottled water works best.

 What Are The Best Commercial Egg Cures?

 There are a number of commercial egg cures on the market that will preserve your eggs and even color them if you want.

 Are Spawn Bags Packed In Oil Any Good?

 Some stores will sell roe in jars that are packed in oil, or at least they used to.
 In my opinion, these eggs leave an oil slick and I have had very little success with them and I would not use them at all.

 If spawn bags packed in oil is all you can get, use another bait like a pink plastic work, a bead or a fly or even plastic eggs.
 They are all better than oil packed eggs in my opinion.

 What Are The Best Spawn Bag Colors?